-The Palliative Care Unit (PCU) emphasises the importance of developing whole of life responses to this universal issue of human mortality.
+The Public Health Palliative Care Unit (PHPCU) emphasises the importance of developing whole of life responses to this universal issue of human mortality.

 Our mission is to re-engage local communities as active partners in providing end of life care and supporting end of life decision-making.

 Our public health orientation means that, in addressing this strategic direction, we aim to:

 - develop capacity around assets rather than perceived problems